maayansacher/RCoursePractice/README.md

 ### Week 09 Use of Functions for Statistical Analysis
 Conducted data analysis using a function for filtering data based on the type of variable (i.e., characters versus integers), limiting it to results (only those with above 10 observations), and establishing a range (with the "subject_start" and "subject_end").

-### Week 10
+### Week 10 Logistical Regression and the Use of ROC to Compare Statistical Models
 Analyzing records on the survivors of the Titanic, we were able to create a model that identifies the characteristics that predict the potential for survival.
-Specifically, comparing across three model options, we can see that model 3 that takes into consideration gender and class (e.g., first class or other) can provide a relatively accurate prediction of the survival rate (with a AUC of 0.8165, compared to 0.5 and 0.753 for models 1 and 2).
-The image below of the ROC curves shows the differences between the quality for the prediction models.
+First, we conducted a logistical regression, using glm, across different categories.
+This allowed us to establish three different models that used different factors to make these predictions.
+Then, we used ROC and AUC to compare the three model options.
+This analysis revealed that model 3, which takes into consideration gender and class (e.g., first class or other), can provide a relatively accurate prediction of the survival rate (with an AUC of 0.8165, compared to 0.5 and 0.753 for models 1 and 2).
+The image below of the ROC curves shows the differences between the quality of the prediction models.

 ![image](https://github.com/user-attachments/assets/bb1d9001-7a45-4815-b58a-0781d9e00a4c)